Thoro-las/NHSM-4ING-CSS/S1/AAlgebra/Lecture.typ

   title: "Mathematical Tools For Cryptography",
   writer: "HADIOUCHE Azouaou",
   disclaimer: [This document contains the lectures given by Dr.ZAIMI.],
-  comment: [Some contents were added as remainders and extras for the students.]
+  comment: [Some contents were added as remainders and extras for the students.],
+  summarize: true
 )

 #let subset = $subset.eq$